 Though a graduate of Gold Beach High School, Jim didn’t move back to Gold Beach until 2005.
 He is a graduate of the University of Oregon, with a degree in English Literature/Creative writing.
 Jim has been a member of the Friends since 2014, when he decided that since he took advantage of the book sale every year, he should help organize it.
 He has also been on the organizing committee for the South Coast Writer’s Conference for almost ten years and tutors writing for SWOCC.
 Jim has published five novels, using his legal name “James Boyle.”

 Before retiring, Paul was a professional ceramic artist, taught art at Gold Beach High School, and is currently the editor of the Curry Arts Newsletter.
-He has been treasurer for the Friends of Curry Public Library for the past four years.
+He has been treasurer for the Friends of Curry Public Library for the past seven years.
 Paul is not only our numbers guy, he is our go-to guy for hauling booths and boxes of books, installing lights and backdrops, and providing any gadget we need from his toolbox.
 He knows everyone in town, and serves on several boards.

 Lorraine moved to Gold Beach in 2013 from Southern California, where she worked in elementary education in Orange County for 34 years.
 She applied for a staff writer position with the Curry County Reporter in 2014, and dazzled the community with her insightful, accurate reporting and phenomenal photography for four years.
 Lorraine chaired the bake sale part of the Friends’ 2020 Book & Bake Sale.
 She packaged all the goodies so beautifully, they looked like little works of art!
 We know the dramatic presentation contributed to earning a record-breaking $600.00 in sales.